cx-cloud-101/speedtest-workshop/gcp/love-the-smell-of-http.md

 ```

 ### Locally
 Before we can start out API, we need to generate [Application Default Credentials](https://cloud.google.com/docs/authentication/production) for connecting to GCP.
-This is needed since the GCP Messaging plugin to Spring Boot will lock for the dependencies, and fail to start if they're not present.
+This is needed since the GCP Messaging plugin to Spring Boot will look for the dependencies, and fail to start if they're not present.
 To generate the credentials, open a terminal and run the following command.

 ```shell
 $> gcloud auth application-default login